 Unfortunately, there are no official figures available that could determine the overall success rate of the dropshipping industry.
 Dropshipping is an ecommerce business model and is considered as a medium-risk business.
 Most of the money in this business model is spent on advertisements because dropshippers rely on paid marketing efforts to sell their products.

-Many dropshipping experts have estimated that the success rate of dropshipping is around 10 percent during the first year of operations.
+Successful dropshippers estimates that the dropshipping business with highest success rate is around 10 percent during the first year of operations.
 This is because most of the dropshippers dive into the business without properly understanding the risk factors involved.
 Take the story of this dropshipper who didn’t keep in mind that refunds can also become a hurdle.

 The dropshipping failure story appeared on Reddit.
 According to the dropshipper, his business was prospering but he made one mistake and that’s how the whole profit-making empire crumbled to the floor.